boce1/pomodoro-timer/readme.md

 - Session navigation with arrow keys
 - Timer control with spacebar (pause and resume)
 - Customizable session durations via pop up window by pressing ESC
 - Sonic animations.
 Running in study session.
-Waiting in rest session
+Waiting in rest session.
+There is also animation with Shadow, Tails and Super Sonic
+- Option for changing the character on the screen
 - Dissapiring circle indicating how much time until timer stops
+- Option for selecting an audio file wich will be played after the session is finished
+- Button that can open a "window" for info about keyboard controls

 ## Controls